Nutritious Meals Resources

 Living a healthy lifestyle is important for us all.
 Good health habits learned when young tend to stay for life.
 Early childhood professionals are in a unique position to influence the health of children during this crucial early period.

-There are 4 ways to demonstrate that your program serves nutritious food to children.
+There are four ways to demonstrate that your program serves nutritious food to children.
 Choose the option that best fits your program.

 Submit your menus from the past 2 months.
 Menus need to include both the items served and the serving size.
-Bright & Early will use the rubric below to verify the quality and quantity of the food served in your program.
+Bright & Early ND will use the menu review rubric below to verify the quality and quantity of the food served in your program.

 If parents provide the meals from home, submit evidence that you work with the parents to bring healthy foods.
 Evidence may include:

-View a sample nutrition policy addressing meals brought from home.
-(Word, 27 KB)
+View a sample nutrition policy (Word, 26.98 KB) addressing meals brought from home.

 If you do a combination of the above approaches, submit evidence for both.
 For example, if you provide snack and breakfast and parents send lunch, you will submit your menus from the past 2 months for snack and breakfast.
 Then, submit evidence that you work with the parents to bring healthy foods for lunch.